MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 If you can't meet any of the pre-migration requirements, see the following companion migration guides:

 * [Migrate Tomcat applications to containers on Azure Kubernetes Service](migrate-tomcat-to-containers-on-azure-kubernetes-service.md)
-* Migrate Tomcat Applications to Azure Virtual Machines (planned)
+* Migrate Tomcat Applications to Azure Virtual Machines (guidance planned)

 ## Pre-migration